wezaam-team/wezaam-challenge-be/SOLUTION.md

 ## Testing

-Since, I have not had enough time.
-I have just included some test cases in weezam-user module.
-I apologies for that.
+I have only included some test cases in the weezam-user module.
+I apologise for that.